Prag8855/aab/frontend/content/guides/losing-your-job.md

 ### Tell your health insurance

 When you are unemployed, you keep your [health insurance](/glossary/Krankenversicherung).
-The coverage does not change, but the price can change.[^6] If you have [private health insurance](/glossary/private%20Krankenversicherung) and you get [unemployment benefits](/glossary/ALG%20I), you must switch to [public health insurance](/glossary/gesetzliche%20Krankenversicherung).
+You keep the same coverage, but the price will change.[^6]

 **[What happens to your health insurance ➞](#what-happens-to-your-health-insurance)**